-Food Academy focuses on bringing better lives to people in our communities through encouraging sustainable changes in diet, physical activity and stress control habits.
-By doing this we target some of the most challenging health problems, namely obesity, Type 2 diabetes and the over-consumption of sugar in children.
+Food Academy supports better lives for people through encouraging sustainable changes in diet, physical activity and stress control habits.
+We target obesity, Type 2 diabetes, the over-consumption of sugar in children and unemployment.

-Food Academy always works in partnership with governments, research organisations, corporates and the local community, as combined efforts are required to address these challenges.
+Food Academy works in partnership with governments, research organisations and corporates, as combined efforts are required to address these challenges.
 We operate at community level but we place a central emphasis on quality data and evidence, working with research partners to evaluate the impact, sustainability and replicability of our programmes.
-We see our role as being to develop and implement bold programmes at community level that may offer solutions to intractable problems.
+We develop and implement bold programmes at community level that may offer solutions to intractable problems.

 Rosie Boycott, Mayor of London Food Advisor

 "This is a fantastic initiative, which should help a whole new generation be inspired by cooking and develop a healthy love of food".